izzymg/fantasy/README.md

 [API Routes](server/docs/routes.md)
 [Docker](server/docs/docker.md)

+## Testing

+Create a new test database and configure fantasy to use it

+Ensure you have dev dependencies installed

+Run `npm run setup` to initialise the new database then `npm run test`

+The tests currently rely on an admin/admin user existing.

 ## License

 GPL-V3.0.
 Do what you want with this - it's specifically purposed towards my personal needs so forking and editing is a good idea.